By Nicole Buckler

 Now museum goers don’t have to fight tourists to read the tiny information plaques on the wall… that you can’t read anyway because more tourists are breathing on you from behind, trying to repel you away from it so they can have a go.
 Ew.

-The app is currently available to iOS users with Android coming soon.
+The app is available to both iOS and Android users.
 Thanos Kokkiniotis, CEO of Smartify said: “Every day, 1.2 billion photos are uploaded to the top four social sites with art venues featuring heavily.
 Smartify wants to reframe the use of smartphones in museums as engagement rather than distraction.
 Our technology will provide exciting new ways to connect with art, artists and those who love it.”

 Smartify’s ambitious vision is to bring positive disruption to the way audiences experience art in museums, galleries and other venues.
 I don’t know about you, but I am off to test the hell out of it in the National Portrait Gallery.
 And yes, I will be scanning my face to see whether it mistakes me for a famous romantic artwork.
 Hopefully it will not suppose me to be a subject of Edvard Munch.